Respiratory Infections: Why Do They Happen More Often in Winter?

 The chill of the winter season encourages people to slow down, retreat and reflect.
 The increased hours of darkness and quiet allow one to think a little harder about staying healthy and protecting others during the winter season.
 To prevent the spread of respiratory viruses, cover your cough or wear a mask.
 Maintain distance from others if you are sick, and avoid attending or hosting crowded events.
 Ensure that all food is cooked and prepared correctly to prevent foodborne illnesses.
 Finally, consider steps that can be taken to help protect the planet and reduce the impact of climate change; we never know which pathogen is around the corner waiting for the opportunity (and ideal conditions) to strike.

-Andrea Prinzi, Ph.D., MPH, SM(ASCP) is an infectious disease medical science liaison and works to bridge the gap between clinical diagnostics and clinical practice.
+Andrea Prinzi, Ph.D., MPH, SM(ASCP) is a field medical director of U.S. medical affairs and works to bridge the gap between clinical diagnostics and clinical practice.